 The trend of swapping natural saturated fats for industrial omega-6 fats is fattening and promotes inflammation, cardiovascular disease, and mortality in general.12

 Using these harmful oils for cooking is also the main argument against eating out.

-Take extra virgin olive or coconut oil with your last meal today instead of sugar to get satiated.
+Add extra virgin olive or coconut oil to your last meal today instead of sugar to get satiated.

 This day has a 10-hour eating window as part of the crescendo method.

-Natural, whole foods not made up of multiple ingredients should be the cornerstone of any rudimentary healthy diet.
+Natural, whole foods without multiple ingredients should be the cornerstone of any rudimentary healthy diet.

 Although this basic rule is self-explanatory, many people today lack the necessary awareness.
-Trust in the industrialization of food is greater than ever before.
+Trust in the industrialization of food is more significant than ever before.
 The best example is the boom in vegan substitute products, some of which contain dozens of artificial ingredients.

 Day 10 of the challenge allows you to eat for 12 hours from morning to night.

 Try to eat only lunch and dinner on this day.

 The conventional pairing of fatty acids and polysaccharides like starches on your plate works against weight loss.